Cheap hot tub, anyone? These stores have inflatable hot tubs and spas at low prices with delivery from free but they are selling out FAST

-Hot tubs are flying off the shelves right now – and that's not a sentence we ever expected to write.
+Hot tubs are hot property right now.
+Like toilet paper and hand sanitizer, they’re on the verge of selling out.
+Although hopefully that’s not because some people are loading up their shopping trolleys with 20 of them.
 But people are in lockdown, so they need to maximise their home leisure time.
 Also spring is here, meaning that while the weather is hot enough to go outside, it can still turn chilly in minutes.
-What better time, then, to buy a hot tub? of course, you should have bought one weeks ago, for this glorious weekend weather, but there’s still time to get one for the May bank holiday/Labor Day.
+What better time, then, to buy a hot tub?
+The question is though, where can you buy a hot tub?

 Right now you can buy some of the world's best hot tubs cheap at Wayfair, with a 4-person spa from as little as £25 – or, if you don't mind chilling in something shaped like a cartoon mushroom, as little as £12 (was £20.99!).